SamMackrill/gw2-alternator/README.md

  * Logging into the game will become slower after multiple (>10?) accounts and may block entirely
   * Using a VPN will help
   * Waiting a few minutes (5?) will help
-  * GW2-Alternator tries to counter this by slowing down the login attempts
+  * GW2-Alternator tries to counter this by slowing down the login attempts after a failure
     * However the delay required depend on the past login history and is difficult to guess
     * There are tuning parameters in Settings to help adjust this